hhp94/GettingandCleaningData/README.md

 the "activity" column transformed into factors, with the levels and labels assigned according to the imported list.
 Step 9: Create a new column in the merged dataset called "subject" by transforming
 the "subject" column into factors
-Step 10: Select only the variables with "mean" and "std" in the name Step 11: Construct the tidy_df by using dplyr functions: summarize() and accross()
+Step 10: Select only the variables with "mean" and "std" in the name.
+THE "ANGLE" means/std were not removed Step 11: Construct the tidy_df by using dplyr functions: summarize() and accross()